catastropiyush/egret-public/README.md

 <img src="docs/visual_abstract.png" alt="Visual Abstract" width="650"/>
 </p>

 This repository contains the **Egret** family of neural network potentials, developed by Rowan using the [MACE](https://github.com/ACEsuit/mace) architecture.
 You can use the pretrained model weights locally or run predictions directly via the [Rowan web platform](https://labs.rowansci.com/).

+For more information on the models, see [the preprint](https://rowansci.com/publications/egret-1-pretrained-neural-network-potentials).

 For questions or issues, please open a GitHub issue or contact the Rowan team at contact@rowansci.com.